 "violation of fundamental rights," and thus unconstitutional.

-It carries a jail sentence of up to ten years.
 The ruling said, in part:

 "It cannot be forgotten that discrimination is antithesis of equality and that